isomerpages/csc-knowledge/_ethos-issue-02/Managing Singapore’s Land Needs.md

 <p>The rail network will be expanded to at least double the current network in the long term.
 Radial lines will provide direct links to the city centre, while orbital lines will serve those travelling from one place to another outside the city centre.
 This will enhance accessibility and reduce travel times, making public transport more attractive and reducing reliance on private transport.</p>
 <p>With less reliance on private transport, the need for more roads and road-widening which may affect surrounding land uses will be reduced, and environmental quality will be better maintained as noise and air pollution will also be reduced.
 Higher-density developments can be sited at locations well-served by rail transit stations, providing convenient access without creating excessive congestion.</p>
 <h4>Recreational Land Use</h4>
 <p>As Singapore becomes more built up, the presence of greenery and open spaces will become even more important as a relief to high-density living.
 While parks and open spaces take up a significant amount of land, their availability is highly valued by the public for recreation and relaxation.
-Hence, even though demand for land will increase with a bigger population,<a href="#notes"><sup>3</sup></a> more land will be set aside for parks and open spaces.</p>
+Hence, even though demand for land will increase with a bigger population,<sup><a href="#num3">3</a></sup> more land will be set aside for parks and open spaces.</p>
 <p>The introduction of park connectors creates "green corridors" linking parks with town centres, sports complexes and homes.
 This expands recreation space and increases accessibility to parks and the coastline, with minimal opportunity cost, since park connectors generally run along drainage reserves, road reserves or under viaducts.
 Today, the total length of park connectors in Singapore is 70 kilometres; the aim is to increase this total length to 200 kilometres by 2012, and to more than 400 kilometres in the long term.
 Water bodies will also be integrated with parks and green spaces to create new opportunities for water-based recreational and leisure activities.
 Promoting sky-gardens and high-rise greenery will also help to create a sense of pervasive lush greenery even in built-up areas.</p>
 <h4>Land Optimisation</h4>
 <p>To help manage land demand, several innovative land optimisation strategies have been adopted, such as building more intensively, making better use of underground space or co-locating uses.
 Singapore's long-term planning approach ensures that even as land is set aside for economic activities, there is sufficient provision of land for a variety of housing types, parks and open space for recreation, and community facilities without maximising the use of every land parcel to the detriment of the overall quality of the environment.
 Some areas, not needed to be developed yet, are put to interim short-term uses, for example, agriculture in Lim Chu Kang and cultural/arts activities in the old Tanglin Camp.</p>